In 2014, almost 40% of all construction fatalities were fall related, and all of these deaths were preventable.

 “Fall hazards are a persistent and common violation, one we encounter almost daily.
 Falls are a leading cause of death, particularly among workers in construction.
 What’s frustrating is that falls are among the most easily preventable of hazards, but only if employers provide and ensure the use of fall protection every day at every workplace,” said Anthony Covello, OSHA’s area director for Middlesex and Essex counties.

 Falls continue to be the leading cause of death in construction work.
 Two workers in Middlesex County died in work-related falls between October 2014 and October 2015.
-OSHA has an ongoing fall prevention campaign to educate and encourage employers to prevent falls by planning ahead to do the job safely, provide workers with the proper protective equipment and train workers to use the equipment safely.

 Edge Plastics Inc. Exposed Workers to Machine, Electrical Hazards